 The disease was studied in Finland and most of the literature describes the progression of the disease in Finnish population.
 Cases of the disease have been reported in almost every country and affect many nations.
 Disease progression varies in different nationalities, with some cases reported fatal as early as 2 years old.

 Aspartylglucosaminuria is an ultra-rare disorder, currently diagnosed in ~150 patients.
 Several nationalities, for example Finnish and Turkish, have more cases.
 Nevertheless, patients with the disease have been diagnosed and are living in many countries of the world.

 AGU initial symptoms are slow language development and speech delay which can be noticed as early as two years of age.
 School-age children are often diagnosed with ADHD or language/auditory processing disorder as they are slow to process information.
 Evaluators attribute that inattentiveness or inability to process information to one of these more common disorders.
 As a result, all AGU kids end up; being diagnosed with autism spectrum disorder and/or ADHD, and may be prescribed ADHD medications and other treatments.

 However, the reason for the above presentation and behavior is a lack of cellular enzyme that breaks down glucoproteins.
 They are most abundant in the body tissues and in major organs, such as the liver, spleen, thyroid and brain.
 Unbroken pieces of glucoproteins accumulate in the body tissues and also excrete in urine.
 The process is gradual, damaging the tissues and organs, progressively destroying cells and leading to eventual death.

 There is currently no approved treatment for AGU.
-ADHD or autism treatments will not help the child.
+ADHD or autism treatments and therapies do not help AGU child.
 The proper treatment for the disease is to introduce the missing enzyme back into the body.
 It is possible to do this with chaperone therapy or gene replacement therapy.

 We need your help to start our clinical trial.
 Please donate.